 Sherwood Fire near Wellpinit burns almost 2 square miles, 95 percent contained

-WELLPINIT, Wash. — A wildfire burning on the Spokane Reservation has expanded, forcing more people from their homes and putting others under Level 2 evacuations.
+WELLPINIT, Wash. — A wildfire burning on the Spokane Reservation is now 95 percent contained, but some areas remain under Level 1 and 2 evacuations.

-The Sherwood Fire started on Wednesday night, July 21, and has burned around a square mile (700 acres) just north of Wellpinit and is 20 percent contained, according to Northeast Washington Interagency Incident Management Team.
+The Sherwood Fire started on Wednesday night, July 21, and has burned nearly two square miles (1,256 acres) just north of Wellpinit, according to the Department of Natural Resources.

 COPYRIGHT 2021 BY KXLY.
 ALL RIGHTS RESERVED.
 THIS MATERIAL MAY NOT BE PUBLISHED, BROADCAST, REWRITTEN OR REDISTRIBUTED.